zzikkzzakk/zzikkzzakk/README.md

 # Lars Haferkamp - Freelancer

-I'm a German software developer with over 15 years of experience, specializing in:
+I'm a german software developer with over 15 years of experience, specializing in:

 - 🛠️ Software and Data Engineering
 - 🌍 GIS & Geospatial Data